That dollar amount results from a 7.2% increase from $10.3 billion four years earlier in 2022.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Colorado’s top 10 exports approached one-third (30.9%) of the overall value of the state’s global shipments.
+Colorado’s top 10 exports surpassed one-third (35%) of the overall value of the state’s global shipments.

-Year over year, the decliners were frozen boneless beef pulled down by an -11.6% reduction from 2023 trailed by instruments that use optical radiations (down -3.9%).
+Year over year, the decliners were frozen boneless beef pulled down by an -24.9% slowdown from 2024 trailed by civilian aircraft fully assembled, aircraft engines or other parts (down -1%).

 More Key Facts about Colorado’s International Trade